 View Post

 A matter of weight

-An overlooked and notoriously underestimated issue is the weight of the boat.
-How heavy and thus undercanvassed is it?
+Reading Time: 6 minutesAn overlooked and notoriously underestimated topic is the weight of the boat.
+How heavy and thus under-rigged is it?
 Will it sail in light winds at all?
-And how much extra load, provisions and luggage can it handle?
+And how much extra load, provisions, and luggage can it handle?
 Five examples.
 Concrete mixer or sailboat?
-Today, cruising boats are seen as floating weekend condomuniums.
-All comforts are repeated aboard that we …
+Today, cruising boats are considered floating weekend condominiums.
+All the comforts are repeated aboard that we …

+View Post